AshenDrops/rebirth-modloader/README.md

 # rebirth-modloader
 A Binding Of Isaac: Rebirth modloader

+# A lot of this is wrong.
+Please ignore it for the time being

 **Currently is not compatible with 7z files (or any files other than rar or zip for that matter)**

 *Modloader requires Python.
 You can download it [here](https://www.python.org/downloads/).
 The version you download doesn't matter as modloader is compatible with both.*